IEAWindTask37/windIO/docs/source/developer_guide.rst

 as well as other community-based groups, research organization, and private companies.
 Being a collaborative effort, it is important to establish a common understanding of the rules, responsibilities, and expectations from all stakeholders.
-This document outlines the processes and guidelines for contributing to windIO.
+**This document outlines the processes and guidelines for contributing to windIO.**

-The windIO repository includes JSON schemas, YAML files that describe wind energy systems conforming to the schemas, Python code for working with the schemas and input files, source files for web-based documentation, and various other files that serve as infrastructure.
+The windIO repository includes JSON schemas, YAML and NetCDF files that describe examples of wind energy systems conforming to the schemas, Python code for working with the schemas and input files, source files for web-based documentation, and various other files that serve as infrastructure.
 Changes to anything that is tracked with git in the windIO repository is considered a contribution, and these guidelines apply.